Violet-green swallow: Description

-Colouration
+Colours

-The violet-green swallow gets its name from the colouration on its back and rump.
+The violet-green swallow gets its name from the iridescent colours on its back and rump.
 The species is best identified by the glossy green on the top of the head and back as well as hints of purple on the nape, rump and upper tail.
-Below the green back, the remainder of the wing is a grayish-bronze.
-Similar to other swallows, T. thalassina is white below, but differs in that the white continues onto rump side-patches that almost meet at the base of the tail.
+Below the green back, the remainder of the wing is a greyish-bronze.
+Similar to many other swallows, it is white below, but differs in that the white continues onto rump side-patches that almost meet at the base of the tail.
 These white rump side-patches sometimes look like one continuous stripe when in flight.
 White also extends onto the cheeks, partially surrounding the eye.
 The notch in the tail of the violet-green swallow is slightly shallower than that of the tree swallow, but deeper than the relatively flat tail of the cliff swallow.

-Violet-green swallows exhibit very little sexual dimorphism, with adult males simply showing brighter colours than adult females.
+Violet-green swallows exhibit more sexual dimorphism than many other swallows, with adult males showing brighter colours than adult females.
 Additionally, the white cheeks are not as prominent and the head is more bronze than green on the female.
-Juveniles are not as easily identifiable compared to adults due to their dull colouration.
-Similar to other juvenile swallows, especially the tree swallow, the juvenile violet-green swallow is white below and grayish-brown above.
+The females are however variable; while most are obviously duller, some are nearly as bright as males.
+Juveniles are not as easily identifiable compared to adults due to their duller colours.
+Similar to other juvenile swallows, especially the tree swallow, the juvenile violet-green swallow is white below and greyish-brown above.
 However, the more gradual change in colour and visible (but slightly reduced) white cheek patches can help identify juvenile individuals of the species.